| News | Products | Services | Downloads | Support | FAQs | Company |

 Papers below are either in nearly completed works-in-progress or submitted for consideration for publication.
 Unlike the papers above, they have not yet successfully completed the process of peer review and competition for selection for presentation at a conference.

-Some of the original FARGOS source is online.
+Some of the original Z-80 assembler source code for FARGOS is online to examine.

 More details are available in this downloadable resume.